Copa Rio (state cup): History

 In 1996 and 1997, the competition was replaced by a similar competition disputed only by Rio de Janeiro state countryside clubs, commonly known as Copa do Interior (Portuguese for Countryside Cup).
 In 1998, there was an attempt to recreate Copa Rio, but without the qualification to Copa do Brasil.
 This attempt was a failure, and after three years, the competition was discontinued again.
+During that season only Flamengo and Fluminense participated from the Rio's Big 4, while none of them joined the competition in the following year and only Botafogo in 2000.
+Thus, the Rio Cup started losing its shine in the decade to follow.

+In 2008, the third-placed team (Madureira) was eligible to play in Copa Rio-Espírito Santo.
 In 2005 and in 2007, the competition was held again, but without the participation of the big clubs of the state, and again without qualification to Copa do Brasil.

-In 2008, the third-placed team (Madureira) was eligible to play in Copa Rio-Espírito Santo.

 Champions

+Capital and interior winners

+The competition was split in two groups with separate finals from 1991 to 1995.